malladisiddu/ZCrypt/README.md

 ## Basic decryption tool

 ### Author's Note
-ZCrypt is a basic decryption tool for all ctf enthusiasts especially for Crypto-analysts which covers XOR and RSA techniques.
+ZCrypt is a basic decryption tool for all CTF enthusiasts especially for Crypto-analysts which covers XOR and RSA techniques.
 ### Features
   #### RSA Attacks
   * (c,n,e)